davidsferreira02/FSI/LOGBOOK6.md

 ### Challenge 2

 * This second challenge is the strongest version of our challenge 1.
 When we use checksec we saw the same restrictions from the first challenge.

+* Before making the exploit, we need to answer some questions first:

+1) In which code line is the vulnerability?
+What does the vulnerability allow us to do?

+2) Is the flag loaded to memory?
+Is there any functionality we can use to access the flag?

+3) To we need to do to unlock the functionality?

+* These are our answers:

+1) The bug is in line 12 of the "main.c".
+It is similar to the previous task- scanf only scans what fits in the buffer and is the same size of the key.
+This vulnerability can be explored to access the content of some register that contains sensitive data if the attack is made successfully.

+2) Yes, the key is loaded to the memory and we can access to its value by using the command ```p &key```

+3) In order to unlock the functionality, we need to use the debugger mode in order to do that, we use the command ```gdb program```.

 * So when we saw the code provided we notice the code doesn´t have a function that already opens our code, but if the key equals to 0*BEEF, we can run BASH and we can open it.

 ![](https://i.imgur.com/dc5nAlU.png)